plapplum/Muscle-sensor/README.md

 The code and circuit diagram is not provided by me.
 Make sure the print orientation is according to the provided slice file, this design requires zero support for ease of printing.
+You can use the Preorientated.stl file to print all the part, It will also show how parts suppose to be orientated toward the bed.

 -----------------Printer presets------------------